o3de/o3de.org/content/docs/user-guide/components/reference/terrain/terrain-physics-collider.md

 ---
-title: Terrain Physics Collider component
+title: Terrain Physics Collider Component
-linktitle: TerrainPhysicsCollider
+linktitle: Terrain Physics Collider
-description: ' Open 3D Engine (O3DE) Terrain Physics Collider reference. '
+description: 'Open 3D Engine (O3DE) Terrain Physics Collider component reference.'
 weight: 100
 ---

 The **Terrain Physics Collider** component provides terrain data to the physics system in the form of a heightfield and material assignments.
 You can configure the dimensions of the collider by modifying the [Axis Aligned Box Shape Component](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) on the same entity.
-The **Box component** is required for the **Terrain Physics Collider** to operate.

 ## Usage ##